jtebert/document-everything/docs/projects/keyboard.md

 **Reset key:** My physical keyboard design (ingeniously) makes it impossible to get to the reset button on the Teensy when the keyboard is assembled.
 (That's part of the design that I stole from the [SiCK-68](https://www.thingiverse.com/thing:3478494).)
 But QMK lets me set a keyboard key to do this!
 It's dead simple: just use the keycode `RESET` for a key.
 (Mine is the top right key on the function layer.)

-### TODO:

-- Initialize Unicode input method?
-(Not sure if this is needed)
-- Make a macro that outputs some stupid copypasta (because we can)

 ## Making the case